adelevie/civpro/2012-1-30-personal-jurisdiction-calder.md

 		- econ. fairness, general convenience
 	4. interstate judicial system's interest in most efficient resolution of controversies
 		- choice of court, choice of law; joinder is more efficient
-	5. shared interests of several states in furthering substantive social policies
+	5. shared interests of several states in furthering joint substantive social policies
 		- derives from Kulko (*man and woman married in NY, separate, man allows daughter to go to CA to live with mother, mother sues in CA, no CA juris bc he didn't pers. avail himself of CA*)
 		- eg, best interest of child (what kind of incentive would that provide to parents)
 		- think of incentives made by particular ruling and determine if we want the substantive effects of the ruling